 What colors do China asters come in?

 China asters bloom in a range of colors.
-While the species flowers in reddish-purple, varieties come in white, gold, yellow, purple, red, orange, and burgundy.
+At the same time, the species flowers in reddish-purple varieties come in white, gold, yellow, purple, red, orange, and burgundy.

 Is China aster considered invasive?